worldflora/wfo-docs/docs/concepts.md

 > a word or set of words by which a person or thing is known, addressed, or referred to.

-The ICNafp rather unhelpfully uses the word "name" in the definition of the word "name", From the glossary:
+The ICNAFP rather unhelpfully uses the word "name" in the definition of the word "name", From the glossary:

 > __name__.
 A name that has been validly published, whether it is legitimate or illegitimate (Art.
 6.3) (see also designation).